PDXostc/rvi_v2x_firmware/field-support-manual.md

 computer connected.
 When V2X is supplying power to a host such as a Raspberry Pi 3 with attached touch screen, power draw is ~0.6 amps.

-#### Battery warning <a name="battery-warning"></a>
+> #### Battery warning <a name="battery-warning"></a>
 >As noted above, the V2X firmware does not yet support low power / standby state.
 If left powered when vehicle is off, the vehicle battery could be drained significantly.
 Please power off the V2X (and host computer) when disengaging the vehicle.

-### Nominal light states <a name="nominal-light-states"></a>
+## Nominal light states <a name="nominal-light-states"></a>

-Currently, the firmware is drives the three on board LEDs respective to GSM modem status.
+Currently, the firmware drives the three on board LEDs respective to GSM modem status.

-Red: SIM card insertion status.
+* Red: SIM card insertion status.
+    - Active: SIM card is inserted (properly)
+    - Inactive: SIM card missing or instered improperly

-Blue: GSM power status.
+* Blue: GSM power status.
+    - Active: SIMCOM chipset is powered

 Green: GSM network state.
 * Steady: no network operator registered.
 * 800ms blink: operator selected, no network connection dialed.
 * 200ms blink: network connction dialed.

+A steady green light likely indicates that the signal quality is not sufficient to register and attach to the desired network operator.

-> Please note: A bug currently exists in the driver that can produce a state where the LEDs are not updated with the correct frequency.
+> Please note: A bug currently exists in the driver that can produce a state where the LEDs are not updated with the correct frequency if the host has not actively communicated with the host for some time.
+Until this issue is resolved, the host should use a scripted means of occaisionally contacting the V2X control port.
 The distro built for Smart Cities contains a work around service for this issue.

+If the lights are not visible, this should indicate the device is not powered.

 ### Nominal smart cities <a name="nominal-smart-cities"></a>